 The unique forum convening public and private sector leaders for networking, intelligence and debates on research and innovation.

-The instruments used at CERN are purpose-built particle accelerators and detectors.
-Accelerators boost beams of particles to high energies before the beams are made to collide with each other or with stationary targets.
-Detectors observe and record the results of these collisions.
+Established in 1954, the CERN laboratory sits astride the Franco-Swiss border near Geneva.
+It was one of Europe's first joint ventures and now has 23 member-states supporting its work.
+The instruments used at CERN are purpose-built, cutting-edge particle accelerators and detectors, including the 27km-long Large Hadron Collider (LHC).
+Accelerators boost beams of particles to high energies before the beams are made to collide with each other or with stationary targets, while detectors observe and record the results of these collisions.